SLE251 - Research Methods and Data Analysis

 |Scheduled learning activities - campus||

-2 x 1 hour classes per week, 5 x 2 hour computer practicals per trimester.
+2 x 1 hour online lectures per week; 5 x 2 hour practical experience (laboratory) per trimester.

 Data is everywhere in the world.
 Without knowing how to interpret or use information from the data it would be difficult to understand its meaning.
 Scientific methods are techniques for investigating a phenomenon, acquiring new knowledge or correcting and integrating previous knowledge.
 SLE251 aims to aid students develop knowledge in using statistics to summarise, describe and interpret scientific data and perform statistical inferences.
 In this unit, students will develop knowledge of the fundamentals of scientific research methodologies and analytical techniques for answering real-world questions.
 This will involve learning about the principles of hypothesis testing and experimental design.
 Students will also be required to use statistical software to analyse data and interpret results using tests of population means, analysis of variance, chi-square tests, correlation and linear regression.
-They will also learn through career education how to articulate that the skills they have acquired are relevant and appropriate to future employers.
+Additionally, in this Unit students will demonstrate and learn to articulate the discipline and transferable skills gained from the unit and apply what they have their learnt through the creation of a professional experience plan to help build the opportunities and experiences they require to meet their career goals.

 Unit Fee Information